jqluong/academic-kickstart/content/home/teaching.md

 ---
 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: pages
+widget: projects

 # This file represents a page section.
-headless: false
+headless: true

 # Order that this section appears on the page.
 weight: 60

-title: Recent Posts
+title: Teaching
 subtitle:

 content: